 REQUEST AWARD MAILING

 Due to an increasing amount of athletes entering events they may not be properly trained for, we are first asking each athlete to be responsible and honest.
 Due to safety concerns for everyone involved including you the athlete, but also the support crew volunteers and officials like police, sheriff, fire department, etc. we must instill course cut off times at 4 hrs.
 Raffle and awards start at 3 hrs and 30 minutes in Olympic distance events and 99% of all athletes are finished by that time.
 So you must register for the event you will finish under that 4 hour time limit.
 Being a responsible athlete means if you cannot complete the Olympic distance comfortably under that time we recommend you participate in the sprint event.
-For this event with the Half Iron distance an athlete MUST be able to complete the Half distance comfortably by 3:00pm or 7.5 hrs.
-The course will be closed at 3:00pm.

 An athlete will be informed he/she has reached the 4 hr. cut off, at which time the athlete will acknowledge he/she understands completely and he/she will be brought in off the course by the course coordinator.
 If the athlete refuses this he/she will be informed that there will not be any support left on the course from that point and he/she must acknowledge this and understand he/she is continuing under those circumstances at which time the athlete will remove the timing chip/strap and give to the course coordinator.